erogenousbeef-zz/BigReactors/Roadmap.md

 TODO - 0.2: The Redstone Update
 -------------------------------
 - Allow different types of blocks inside reactor, e.g. iron blocks and TE cryotheum liquids
-- UI: Add a visual temperature gauge to the controller
-- UI: Fix the energy bars to use a redstone-like texture

 TODO - 0.3: The Coolant Update
 ------------------------------